 How to Find Other Scholarships

-A good place to start is by looking into scholarships for the areas you want to focus your studies on.
+A good place to start is by looking into scholarships for the majors or programs you want to focus your studies on.
 Almost all disciplines have a number of scholarships available.
 Furthermore, if you have chosen to pursue a field in which women are traditionally underrepresented, such as the STEM fields (science, technology, engineering, and math), you will find that there are scholarships specifically set aside for women in these areas.

-Now that you know about your different options read on to learn how to win these scholarships!
+Now that you know about your different options, read on to learn how to win these scholarships!